Old Square Tax Chambers is an elite set whose members are among the best regarded tax barristers in practice.

 Applications should be in writing enclosing a short introductory letter and curriculum vitae to: Rory Mullan at email@example.com

-The closing date for applications for tenancy is 2nd July 2018 at 4.00pm.
+The closing date for applications for third six pupillage is 16th July 2018 at 4.00pm.